 In 1894, Congress passed an Act making the first Monday in September a legal holiday dedicated to the social and economic achievements of American workers.
 Today, we see it as day off of work because of what we have done over the year and reason to shop because of great Labor Day sales.
 This weekend, I encourage you to think about those workers whose suffering created Labor Day.
 They may be your grandparents or great-grandparents.
 They all deserve a word of thanks for creating the easier work life we all enjoy.

 This weekend, I salute all those workers that struggled through the Industrial Revolution to make America great.
 I also acknowledge all the workers that keep America great.
 We will have the day off, but many people from police officers to those flipping burgers at McDonald's will not just so we can have a safe and enjoyable weekend!
 Thank you to all of them!

-Personal Injury Attorney Matthew Noyes represents those injured in car accidents, motorcycle crashes, bicycle accidents, pedestrian accidents and other types of personal injury matters.
+Personal Injury Attorney Matthew Noyes represents those workers injured in Florida workers' compensation claims as well as individuals injured in car accidents, motorcycle crashes, bicycle accidents, pedestrian accidents and other types of personal injury matters.
 His Clearwater law firm – Perenich Caulfield Avril Noyes – is one of the oldest personal injury law firms in Pinellas County.
 Call Attorney Matthew Noyes now at 727-796-8282 or simply click here to schedule a free case consultation.